numtide/devshell/docs/getting_started.md

 ]
 ```

 devshell is extensible in many different ways.
-The next chapter will show all
+In the next chapters we will
+discuss the various ways in which it can be adapted to your project's needs.
+to find
 of the configuration options available.